Everything you need to know about becoming and Doula and choosing a Doula training…

 Because of the fact that I felt that this was the biggest gap in the doula world, especially for recent graduates, this has become an area that I have focused on and specialised in.

 As such, I offer 1:1 and group coaching and business mentoring and I have a lot of useful tools and resources to save time for new doulas starting up their business.
-I created one-off “pick my brain” sessions for $99 for just this purpose, to allow anyone considering doula work or navigating the complexities of being a doula to have support if/when they need
+I created one-off “pick my brain” sessions for just this purpose, to allow anyone considering doula work or navigating the complexities of being a doula to have support if/when they need and I also facilitate a one-day Sacred Business workshop for spaceholders, specifically around what it means to be in service to a sacred business such as this.

-You can download the FREE Birthworker Business Blueprint HERE
+You can download the FREE Sacred Business Blueprint HERE

 The most common issues that doulas face after graduating: